Inspirateur/SimpleRenamer/README.md

 # SimpleRenamer
-A prototype for a simple and smart bulk file renamer made with Python 3.7
+A prototype for a simple and smart bulk file renamer made with Python 3.7.
+The motive behind is that most file renamers are complex tools (often closed source) that require you to write some kind of regular expression to target the files you want to rename yourself.
+This is good for professionals, but it's out of reach for a casual user.
+What my software does to adress this problem is that **it looks for patterns** in file names itself !

 Presentation: https://www.youtube.com/watch?v=ADsyiEJWdpU&feature=youtu.be

 ## How to install it:
 **Step 1**:

-You can either clone the repos, install the dependencies and build it yourself with pyinstaller main.py OR
-Get my build for Windows 10 in the releases *(might work with Windows version under 10 I haven't tried)*
+Get my build for Windows 10 in the releases *(might work with Windows version under 10 I haven't tried)* OR
+You can either clone the repos, install the dependencies and build it yourself with `pyinstaller main.py`

 At this point you can invoke it from the command line and it will execute from the console's location.